 The Commission on the Environment sets policy for the Department of the Environment and advises the mayor and Board of Supervisors on environmental matters.
 Appointed by the mayor, the seven-member commission develops policies and programs in recycling, toxics reduction, environmental justice, energy efficiency, commute alternatives, climate change, and the city's urban forest.

-The commission meets on the fourth Tuesday of January, March, May, July, September, and November at 5:00 P.M., unless otherwise noted, at City Hall, 1 Dr. Carlton B. Goodlett Place, Room 416.
+The commission meets at 5:00 PM on the fourth Tuesday of every other month (January, March, May, July, September, and November) at City Hall, 1 Dr. Carlton B. Goodlett Place, Room 416, unless otherwise noted.
 All meetings are open to the public.

 The Commission on the Environment office is at 1455 Market Street, Suite 1200., San Francisco, CA 94103.
 Please bring photo identification to gain admittance to the office.

 Members of Environment Commission

 San Francisco is habitat for 800,000 people – meeting needs for space to work, play, and learn; for food, water, and air; for community with local flora and fauna.
 SF Environment provides support for urban agriculture and forestry and green buildings, helping residents and businesses harness environmental opportunities.